Connect with us

 On the same day, the Town and County Planners Association of Kenya chairman Mairura Omwenga urged Maj.
 Gen. Badi to lift the suspension since the electronic construction permit system was designed to curtail losses to all stakeholders.

-Mr Omwenga further warned that developing a new system, as proposed by the NMS, was a capital intensive venture that could take up to 15 years to become a reality.
+Mr Omwenga further warned that developing a new system, as proposed by the NMS, was a capital-intensive venture that could take up to 15 years to become a reality.
 He also opposed the order on manual submission of applications, saying it would slow down service delivery.

 The final blow to the NMS’s decision was delivered by the East African Community & Regional Development Cabinet Secretary Adan Mohamed.
 During a meeting on Friday, attended by both NMS and City Hall officials, Dr Mohamed asked the NMS to withdraw the notice that nullified previous approvals.

-The Cabinet Secretary asked the director general not to take actions that would slow down delivery of services to the people of Nairobi and cause loss of revenue to the government.
+The Cabinet Secretary asked the director general not to take actions that would slow down the delivery of services to the people of Nairobi and cause loss of revenue to the government.

 There were fears that suspension of the system would result in stagnation of building approvals, leading to rescheduling of multi-billion-shilling projects due to lack of permits.